 The project site is located within a USDA-designated Food Desert, and Cristo Rey Dallas has a strict no outside food policy.
 They provide students with meals through the National School Lunch Program and have school-wide physical recreation time on Friday mornings to encourage healthy habits.
 Future goals include starting a community garden to provide healthy food to both students and the community.

-CRDCP will employ the same Corporate Work Study Program found in all Cristo Rey schools.
+CRDCP employs the same Corporate Work Study Program found in all Cristo Rey schools.
 The program is an innovative model of education that gives students a Catholic, college-preparatory education while earning work experience in a corporate setting.
 Four students rotate through the week to fill the position full-time.
 Each student has an assigned day on which he or she works.
 On Friday, the four students rotate to share the fifth day of the week.
-In each four-week span, each student will have one week in which he or she work
+In each four-week span, each student has one week in which he or she work